Understanding Improper Payments at the IRS: What Every American Should Know

 If you're unsure about a payment you received or you’re being asked to return money to the IRS, a tax attorney can help.
 They understand tax law, can review your case, and may be able to reduce or eliminate penalties.

-At Florida Tax Lawyers, our team can help you navigate issues with improper payments and communicate with the IRS on your behalf.
+At Law Office of Mary E. King, PL, our team can help you navigate issues with improper payments and communicate with the IRS on your behalf.

 Final Thoughts